 Targeted therapy uses substances produced by the body or synthetic versions of these substances – such as antibodies, cytokines, and other immune system features, which can target the cancer cells – to treat disease.

 One type of targeted therapy is referred to as immunotherapy, and the goal is to stimulate the body's immune system to attack cancer cells.

-Side effects of targeted therapies vary depending on the type of treatment.
-Many cause flu-like symptoms, allergic reactions, lower blood counts, and even organ damage.
+Side effects of targeted therapies for pancreatic cancer vary depending on the type of treatment.
+Many causes flu-like symptoms, allergic reactions, lower blood counts, and even organ damage.
 Some may cause side effects such as urinary side effects or even secondary cancer.

 It is very important to go to all follow-up appointments with your doctors after completing pancreatic cancer treatments.
 Some treatment side effects will last months, years, or even the rest of your life and will need to be managed.
 You will need to be monitored closely to check for recurrence of the cancer.
 Your follow-ups will likely include a physical exam, blood tests, and CT scans.
 Discuss your follow-up schedule with your doctor.

 Coping with a cancer diagnosis can be challenging for both patients and their families.